Religious education: Poland

 In Poland, religious education is optional in state schools.
 Parents decide whether children should attend religion classes or ethics classes or none of them.
-Since 2007, grades from religion (or ethics) classes are counted towards the grade point average.
+When a student reaches the age of 18, only then it becomes their formal autonomous decision to choose either subject or neither of them.
+Since 2007 until 2024, grades from religion (or ethics) classes were counted towards the grade point average.

 Romania

 Religious education is optional in Romanian state schools.
 Parents can freely choose which religion their children will study, but a majority of religious classes focus on the Romanian Orthodox faith, which is the majority religion in the country.

 Turkey

 Institutional education in general, and religious education in particular, is centralized in Turkey.
 This approach began with the Unity of Education Law, which was first drafted in 1924 and preserved in subsequent legal reforms and constitutional changes.
 Due to the secular revolution, previous practices of the Ottoman education system were abandoned.
 The newer Unity of Education Law was interpreted as totally excluding religious instruction from public schools.
 The newly established Republic of Turkey aimed to be secular and more western with the rule of Atatürk.
 In 1923, changes such as the acceptance of the Latin alphabet, which is taught to pupils in the national schools, and the Gregorian calendar took place in the new established country.
 With the closure of Madrasas, which were provided for the society to have religious knowledge and education, classes of religion were also abolished from the schools.
 Religious education such as Quran courses or other religious activities had to be controlled by the government and separated from regular education.